nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

 This will be in addition to the clinical practitioner if both are available.

 If neither the performing organisation or the clinical practitioner is known then this **MUST** be populated with the details of the person who recorded the data in the system.

+Additional criteria apply for representation of an inbound referral.
+See the [guidance page](accessrecord_structured_development_uncategoriseddata_guidance#representing-inbound-referrals) for details.

 ### value[x] ###